Qualifying begins: 26 June

 - Isner served the most aces in a match – 113

 3,250 media accredited (530+ press, 2,500 broadcast personnel, 200+ photographers and photographic support staff).

-- Four categories: Full, Life, Honorary and Temporary.
+- Five categories: Full, Life, Honorary, Temporary and Junior Temporary

 - Full and Life Membership limited to 375 (the number of seats in the old Worple Road stand).
 All enjoy full privileges.

 - Hon members elected by the Committee and mostly past singles champions and other people who have given special service to the sport.

 - Around 120 Temp members also elected by the Committee.
 Renewed annually.